Crypto-Shots/Hive-Earnings/README.md

 hiveApi.api.setOptions({ url: hiveUrl });
 ```

-...our use our client wrappers that auto-rotate healthy nodes:
+...our use our Hive / Hive Engine **client wrappers** that automatically rotate healthy nodes:

 ```js